s7u4rt99/chat-ella/README.md

 #### **Implemented Features**
 1. Implemented login page with login with google option
 2. Peer-to-peer messaging app which does not store information of chats online
+3. Log out button
+4. Unique accounts for each user based on email
+5. Ability to take photos and send to each other/ from gallery

 #### **Features to be implemented in the future**
-1. Log out button (by mid June)
-2. Unique accounts for each user based on email (by end June)
-3. Ability to take photos and send to each other/ from gallery (by end June)
-4. Ability to make voice/video calls (by mid July)
+1. Ability to make voice/video calls (by mid July)
-5. Password lock supported for any chats (by mid July)
+2. Password lock supported for any chats (by mid July)
-6. GPS system to allow sharing of live locations (by August)
+3. GPS system to allow sharing of live locations (by end July)

 ### **<u>How are we different from similar platforms?</u>**